VorpalBlade/paketkoll/README.md

 I consider the program itself mostly feature complete.
 The main changes would be bug fixes and possibly supporting additional Linux distributions and package managers.

+## MSRV (Minimum Supported Rust Version) policy

+The MSRV may be bumped as needed.
+It is guaranteed that this program will at least build on the current stable Rust release.
+An MSRV change is not considered a breaking change and as such may change even in a patch version.

 ## What does the name mean?

 paketkoll is Swedish for "package check", though the translation to English isn't perfect ("ha koll på" means "keep an eye on" for example).